Comment on page

 Except for Confidential Resources, all University Employees are designated Responsible Employees and thereby mandatory reporters of potential sexual and interpersonal misconduct violations.
 Confidential Resources who do not have to report include those working in the Counseling Center, Health Center and the University Chaplain, Dr. Burt Burleson.

-Veterans and active duty military personnel are welcomed and encouraged to communicate, in advance if possible, any special circumstances (e.g., upcoming deployment, drill requirements, disability accommodations).
-You are also encouraged to visit the VETS Program Office with any questions at (254) 710-7264.
+Veterans, active duty military personnel, and dependents are encouraged to connect with the VETS program, a space dedicated to supporting our military-connected students.
+Please communicate, in advance if possible, any special circumstances (e.g., upcoming deployment, drill requirements, disability accommodations).

 Baylor University is strongly committed to addressing the physical wellbeing and mental health of students by providing access to on-campus healthcare resources.
 Baylor Health Services includes Primary Care, Psychiatry, Physical Therapy and Pharmacy and is staffed with fully certified and licensed physicians and nurse practitioners, as well as nurses and administrative staff.
 Appointments may be made by calling their main number or by logging into the health portal located on their website.
 Contact Information: (254) 710-1010; [email protected].

 All Baylor students also have access to medical and counseling services via telehealth in addition to the on-campus services.
 Medical services include virtual urgent care, psychiatry, and nutrition counseling.
 Counseling services include 24/7/365 in-the-moment support and ongoing mental health counseling.
 Access to care is available in the evenings, during weekends, and when the University is closed.
 All services are free and unlimited to Baylor students.
 Please visit https://baylor.academiclivecare.com for more information.

 - BUCC Crisis Line: (254) 710-2467 (Business Hours/Non-Business Hours/Weekends)